Evitagen/CryptoPortfolio/README.md

 * View pie chart of current portfolio
 * View total amount of all portfolios
 * View Total amount and value of all coins in all portfolios
-* included feer and greed index from https://alternative.me/crypto/fear-and-greed-index
+* included fear and greed index from https://alternative.me/crypto/fear-and-greed-index

 Soon to be included..
 * View transactions by portfolio/coin
 * Alerts for price notifications

-the price data is got from - https://coinmarketcap.com/api/
+I get the price data from - https://coinmarketcap.com/api/

 Net Core web API